stat-lab/MOPline/README.md

 ### <a name="ysample"></a>B: Using Yeast WGS bam files of 10 samples

-This sample data contains yeast bam alignment files of 30×, 101 bp paired-end WGS data aligned using bwa mem against the S288C S. cerevisiae reference for 10 yeast strains.
-The dataset includes the S288C reference fasta file, S. cerevisiae gene annotation gff3 file (ftp://ftp.ensembl.org/), STR repeat file (https://genome.ucsc.edu), and TY1/TY3 retroelement reference files for MELT.
-The TY1/TY3 MELT reference files were generated according to the MELT documentation (https://melt.igs.umaryland.edu/manual.php).
+This sample data contains yeast bam alignment files of 30×, 101 bp paired-end WGS data aligned using bwa mem against the S288C *S. cerevisiae* reference for 10 yeast strains.
+The dataset includes the S288C reference fasta file, *S. cerevisiae* gene annotation gff3 file (ftp://ftp.ensembl.org/), [STR repeat file](https://genome.ucsc.edu), andTY1/TY3 retroelement reference files for MELT.
+The TY1/TY3 MELT reference files were generated according to the [MELT documentation](https://melt.igs.umaryland.edu/manual.php).
 This tutorial begins with SV calling using the 7tools preset.
 The commands for all steps have “-nh 1” since the yeast is a non-human species.
 ```
 export PATH=$PATH:${MOPline-install-path}/scripts/run_SVcallers
 mkdir yeast_run